jdwh08/foxnote-quartzsite/content/Bootstrap Aggregating.md

 Helps reduce [[Variance (estimator)]] and [[Overfitting]].
 - Each model can overfit on a subset of the data.
 - Aggregating them together helps to smooth this out.
-- We can estimate the variance with **Out of Bag error**:
+- We can estimate the variance with [[Out of Bag Cross Validation]].
-	- On average, each tree bag will use $2/3$ of the data.
-Thus, we can look at the data out of bag.
-	- Average the predictions for the $1/3 * B$ trees where the data is out of bag.
-	- This is analogous to [[Train Test Split]], so the out-of-bag data is a valid proxy for the test data.

 Typically, bag size should be $\sim60\%$ of the overall data size.